-The Housing Authority of the County of Santa Cruz (“HACSC”) has published a Request for Proposals for project-based vouchers (“PBV”) under the Section 8 Housing Choice Voucher Program (HCV) and is currently accepting applications from property owners and developers.
+The Housing Authority of the County of Santa Cruz (HACSC) has published a Request for Proposals (RFP) for project-based vouchers (PBV) under the Section 8 Housing Choice Voucher (HCV) Program and is currently accepting applications from property owners and developers.

 Please note that HACSC is limited by Program Cap and Project Cap requirements and is only able to project-base a certain number of vouchers.
 To learn more, please click here, or review the Project-Based Voucher Program Guidance for Owner/Developers, found in HACSC Resources at the bottom of this page.